Onboarding & Advancing

 The GME office issues all agreements directly to residents/fellows.
 Dates and stipends are based upon the RMS Training Record, reviewing past GME program completion, AND by reviewing the previous year’s UMN GME agreement (if applicable).

-New for 2017: Programs will be interacting with the Data Exchange (see guide) to either accept, or edit, agreement information for each individual resident and fellow.
+Programs interact with the Data Exchange (see guide) to either accept, or edit, agreement information for each individual resident and fellow.
 Agreements will not be issued to residents/fellows until programs go into the data exchange to approve each of their trainee’s agreements.
 If the program provides agreement information to the GME office that is inaccurate or incorrect, the program will work to mitigate potential future issues.

-Thoroughly review the Data Exchange Guide for information on how to "check off" on your trainees' 2017 agreements!
+Thoroughly review the Data Exchange Guide for information on how to "check off" on your continuing trainees' agreements!

 GME's steps for issuing, obtaining signatures, and distributing completed agreements: